WebOfTrustInfo/rwot11-the-hague/final-documents/identifier-binding.md

-example, in the context of the Dutch government, the holder (of an identity document) is [defined](http://wetten.overheid.nl/jci1.3:c:BWBR0005212&hoofdstuk=I&paragraaf=1&artikel=1) as \"the person in whose name the travel document is issued and for whom it has been issued\".
+example, in the context of the Dutch government, the holder (of an identity document) is [defined](http://wetten.overheid.nl/jci1.3:c:BWBR0005212&hoofdstuk=I&paragraaf=1&artikel=1) as "the person in whose name the travel document is issued and for whom it has been issued".
 In the context of VCDM (and using its definitions), that person would be referred to as the subject (of the identity document), and the holder would be the entity that possesses it and can present it, which could be, but is not necessarily, its subject.